 Students will not be released unless a parent or guardian comes personally to the school office to sign them out.
 If parents use this procedure, we can avoid both unnecessary class interruptions and parents having to wait for students.
-A note should be sent to the classroom teacher the morning a student is going to leave early or if other routine changes are being requested.
-Students will not be released to anyone who is not listed by the parent in the student information system..
+The office should be notified along with a note sent to the classroom teacher the morning a student is going to leave early or if other routine changes are being requested.
+Students will not be released to anyone who is not listed by the parent in the student information system.
 Parents/guardians may also give written or verbal permission to school staff as to whom the child may be released to.